asokraju/LangChainDatasetForge/README.md

-# Cost-effective Dataset Creation and Model Fine-tuning
+# Cost-effective Dataset Creation, Model Fine-tuning and Vector Embeddings

 This repository showcases a comprehensive methodology for generating versatile language datasets using LangChain and OpenAI.
 Further, it provides a guide to fine-tuning the Falcon-7b model to achieve refined performance using the generated dataset.
 See the linkedin [post](https://www.linkedin.com/posts/kc-kosaraju_datascience-langchain-openai-activity-7094995764992479232-oK8q) for more details.